dragonpilee/pet_feeder-v5.4_stable/README.md

 ### Overview
-Pet Feeder CAM V5.4 is an IoT project developed by Team Pet Feeder for remotely monitoring and feeding pets.
+Pet Feeder CAM V5.4 is an IoT project developed by Alan Cyril for remotely monitoring and feeding pets.
 This project incorporates two modes: Surveillance Mode and Feeder Mode, providing users with versatile functionalities to ensure the well-being of their pets even when they are away.

 ### Features
 - **Surveillance Mode**: Utilizes YOLO (You Only Look Once) object detection for real-time monitoring of pet activities.